Bulking And Cutting For Women

 Like all things worth having, it takes time and consistent effort.
 If you fit this description, start your bulking process asap.

 The way you lift when you bulk is not the same as when you cut.
 So you need to be able to adapt your training method accordingly.
-There isn’t one single workout or even method that we can give you, there are a number of ways you can approach each stage when it comes to your workout plans.
+There isn’t one single workout or even method that will get you from where you are now to where you want to be.

 As a general rule of thumb;